 The background

-On the day of the injury, our client was working a ten-hour shift as an operating department practitioner at Queen Elizabeth University Hospital when, assisting with the transport of a patient to an operating theatre, he was required to hold open double doors while attempting to manoeuvre the patient into a cramped room.
-During this process he found himself balanced uncomfortably and felt a sharp pain in his left knee.
+On the day of the injury, our client was working a ten-hour shift as an operating department practitioner at Queen Elizabeth University Hospital.
+While assisting with the transport of a patient to an operating theatre, he was required to hold open double doors while attempting to manoeuvre the patient into a cramped room.
+During this process, he found himself balanced uncomfortably and felt a sharp pain in his left knee.

 The consequences

-He attended multiple physiotherapy appointments, but, after five weeks and feeling pressure to return to his job, he attempted to begin working normally again.
-Our client continued to feel pain in his knee which required medication to control the pain and, in December 2016 received an MRI scan which revealed a tear to his medial meniscus.
-In January 2017 he had surgery to repair the tear and to clean up the cartilage in his leg.
-Following the surgery, he developed cellulitis in his right foot and ankle which required a course of antibiotics.
+He attended multiple physiotherapy appointments but, after five weeks and feeling pressure to return to his job, he attempted to begin working normally again.
+Our client continued to feel pain in his knee which required medication to control the pain.
+In December 2016, he received an MRI scan which revealed a tear to his medial meniscus.
+In January 2017, he had surgery to repair the tear and to clean up the cartilage in his leg.
+Following the surgery, he developed cellulitis in his right foot and ankle, which required a course of antibiotics.

 The settlement